ScienceParkStudyGroup/microbiome-lesson/_episodes/04-alpha-diversity.md

 {: .challenge}

+If you have more than one factor, such as in this example, it is better to study the effect of all factors and their interactions.
 We will now plot the samples according to their harvesting sites and time points at the same time.

 **Richness plot.**
 ~~~